2 Sophia University Junior College Division

 2-2-1 Study abroad programs

 Participants in study abroad programs decreased in AY2011 and have remained at around 40 people, as a consequence of the Great East Japan Earthquake which occurred in March 2011.
 In AY2012 the Junior College Division changed its study abroad agent to a new agent with a strong overseas network and enhanced its study abroad support program.
 In AY2014, the destination of overseas short-term language courses was limited to the University of Gloucestershire and Bond University, which have established educational programs that ensure high quality teaching.
 In AY2015, the Division launched new overseas study tours, including the Federated States of Micronesia Inter-cultural Study Tour, jointly developed with Sophia University.
 In AY2020, owing to the spread of COVID-19, short-term overseas language programs and study tours were canceled.
 In AY2021, in light of the COVID-19 infection situation, overseas study tours were not conducted and instead changed to a program to allow students to attend an online language course held by the University of Auckland in New Zealand.
 In AY2022, a summer session of the short-term overseas language program and study tours were canceled, but a spring session of the short-term overseas language program (New Zealand) was held as travel restrictions have been eased in Japan and other countries.
+In AY2023, the summer session of the short-term overseas language program recruitment was resumed along with the spring session; however, both sessions were cancelled as the number of applicants did not reach the minimum number of participants.

 2-3 Campus Life